saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-3-working-with-json.md

 In the following output, you can see that the readability of the JSON is drastically improved when we used <b>indent</b> and <b>separators</b>:

 <pre style="font-size:12px">
-{% raw %}{"JSON is": ["case-sensitive", "does not care about whitespaces", "does not offer a way to put in comments", "valid YAML"]}
+{% raw %}{"JSON": ["is case-sensitive", "does not care about whitespaces", "does not offer a way to put in comments", "is also valid YAML"]}

 {
-    "JSON is": [
+    "JSON": [
-        "case-sensitive",
+        "is case-sensitive",
         "does not care about whitespaces",
-        "does not offer a way to put in comments", "valid YAML"
+        "does not offer a way to put in comments",
+        "is also valid YAML"
     ]
 }{% endraw %}
 </pre>